nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ### Step 2: Connect

 Copy the string that starts with "wifi_' to the right of the network name you want to connect to.
-If it has `psk` at the end, that means it is password protected (short for Wi-Fi Protected Access 2 - Pre-Shared Key) and you will need to go into connman interactive mode.
+If it has `psk` at the end, that means it is password protected (short for Wi-Fi Protected Access 2 - Pre-Shared Key) and you need to scroll further down to the " Password Protected" section.

 #### No Password

-For example, to connect to YOUR_NETWORK, which has no password, `services` shows two choices.
+To connect to YOUR_NETWORK, which has no password, `services` shows two choices.
 We want the one without `psk` in the string.
 Use the `connect` command:

 ```shell
 connmanctl connect wifi_xxxxxxxxxxxx_xxxxxx_managed_none